-Guest blogger, Ali Fusi, is a second year student on the BA (Hons) Theology, Religion, and Ethics programme within the St Mary's Institute of Theology.
+Guest blogger, Ali Fusi, is a second year student on the BA (Hons) Theology, Religion, and Ethics programme within the St Mary's School of Theology.

 Sitting on this bench, on a typically beautiful and cloudless autumnal morning, I can’t help but notice the peace that radiates this place.
 The old sturdy church stands tall and majestic.
 The sun escapes through every small break in the trees and glistens each silver thread of hair from the men and women that pass by.
 The squirrels scurry and scamper through bushes.
 The crisp dead leaves crackle in the wind along the pavement.
 And the gentle pluck of acoustic guitar strings softens the sound of distant traffic.